LassoSoft/LassoGuide/lasso_guide_source/language/variables.rst

 Thread Variables
 ================

-Thread variables, or **vars**, are variables that are shared and accessible outside of any particular capture, yet are restricted to the currently executing thread.
+:dfn:`Thread variables`, or :dfn:`vars`, are variables that are shared and accessible outside of any particular capture, yet are restricted to the currently-executing thread.
 Each thread maintains its own set of vars.
 Vars are useful for maintaining program states which go beyond the operation of any one method.

-Vars are created in a manner similar to locals, but instead use the "var" declaration. ::
+Vars are created in a manner similar to locals, but instead use the ``var`` declaration. ::

-   // Defines var "name" with the value of the expression var(name = expression)
+   // Defines var "name" set to the value of the expression var(name = expression)

-   // Defines vars "name" and "b", setting "b" to "1" var(name, b = 1)
+   // Defines vars "name" without a value and "b" set to 1 var(name, b = 1)

-A var created without an initial value will be given the default value of "``null``".
+A var created without an initial value will be given the default value of "null".

 Vars can be created using an expression value for a name, unlike locals which require a fixed literal name.
 This expression must result in a string or a tag